inspec/inspec/docs/resources.rst

 Matchers -- DONE
 -----------------------------------------------------
-This audit resource matches any service that is listed in the ``inetd.conf`` file.
+This InSpec resource matches any service that is listed in the ``inetd.conf`` file.
 For example:

 .. code-block:: ruby